kammitama5/kammitama5.github.io/_posts/2018-7-11-Wednesday-July-11th.md

    me a *lot*, and is a good starting point for me.

 ## And that's about it!
- - Here is a photo from today :)
+ - Here is a photo from today :) This is courtesy of [Racket School 2018](https://summer-school.racket-lang.org/2018/plan/mon-mor-lecture.html).
+If you want to be challenged, I *highly* recommend it.
+ It was blood, sweat and tears, but *very* rewarding.

  <img src="/images/racket_ambition.png" width="400">